zotrick/Pneumonia_classification_Xception/README.md

 # Pneumonia classification using Xception Network
 This projects uses Xception CNN for pneumonia classification with competitive results.
-We have used Keras and Tensorflow 2.0 for this network.
+We have used Keras and Tensorflow 1.X for this network (2019).

 ## Dataset
 We have used CELL pneumonia dataset v2.